babneek/sports-player-tracking/README.md

 ## Demo

 - The output video (`output/output_video.mp4`) demonstrates player tracking, ID assignment, and attempted jersey number recognition.
+- “The demo video shows the output of the tracking pipeline, with bounding boxes and IDs overlaid on each player.”
 - Tracking metrics are computed using `src/track_metrics.py`.

 ## Note on Large Files